MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/10/devtools.md

 ---
 description: Changes in the CSS Styles editor now show up in your CSS files inside Visual Studio Code.
-All console errors and warnings now have a Search Web button.
+All console errors and warnings now have a Search Web icon.
 Improved keyboard access for defining User-Agent Client Hints.
 Improved filtering for grouped messages in the Console.
 title: What's new in DevTools (Microsoft Edge 95)
 author: MSEdgeTeam
 ms.author: msedgedevrel